-In this 7-week online course, we'll explore along with author Rob Fuquay what Jesus meant when he said "I Am...the Bread of Life; the Light of the World; the Good Shepherd; the True Vine; the Way, the Truth, and the Life; the Resurrection and the Life."
+In this 7-week eCourse, we'll explore along with author Rob Fuquay what Jesus meant when he said, "I Am...the Bread of Life; the Light of the World; the Good Shepherd; the True Vine; the Way, the Truth, and the Life; the Resurrection and the Life."

 Videos of Rob's teaching in the Holy Land will capture your imagination.
 Readings that offer deeper insight into each week's topic will give you food for thought.
 Opportunities to discuss with others what you are learning will enrich your experience.

-To purchase a print version of The God We Can Know, visit The Upper Room bookstore.
+To purchase a print version of The God We Can Know, visit The Upper Room online store.

 Rev. Rob Fuquay, author of The God We Can Know, is senior pastor at St. Luke’s United Methodist Church in Indianapolis, one of the largest churches in the denomination.
 A native of Winston-Salem, North Carolina, he has worked in churches since his freshman year in college.
 After seminary Rob served a church in Bristol, England, for one year and then pastored several churches, both large and small, in North Carolina.